matloff/toweranNA/README.md

 Variables in Multiple Linear Regression, *JASA*m 1996

-N. Matloff, Statistical Regression and Classification: from Linear Models to Machine Learning, 2017, CRC Press
+N. Matloff, Statistical Regression and Classification: from Linear Models to Machine Learning, 2017, CRC Press; summarizing N. Matloff, Use of Regression Functions for Improved Estimation of Means, *Biometrika*, 1981

 O.S.
 Miettinen, *Theoretical Epidemiology:
 Principles of Occurrence Research in Medicine*, 1985